marcuscraske/marcuscraske-dot-com/content/blog/2025-12-09-smart-home-rebuild/_index.md

 service systemctl restart networking
 ````

-If DNS doesn't work, we can just override the _resolv.conf_ file:
+And for DNS, as DHCP manager is disabled, we can just override the _resolv.conf_ file:
 ````bash
 sudo bash -c 'cat > /etc/resolv.conf <<EOF nameserver 192.168.4.1